 All of the above accommodations usually book up quickly.
 For this reason, Starbelly Jam Society does provide a basic campground across the street from the festival grounds.
 The campground is suitable for tents, vans, RV’s, etc. Toilets are provided.
-There is a foot bridge across from the Credit Union, and vehicle entrance to this field is 200m north, off Seymour Road.
+There is a footbridge across from the Credit Union, and vehicle entrance to this field is 200 m north, off Seymour Road.
 Ask for details at the main gate.
-Admission is First Come-First Served after 12 o’clock on Friday.
+Admission is First Come-First Served on Friday.
 It’s a large area and there is lots of room for everyone.
-There is to be no camping at the Crawford Bay beach or in the park.
+A quieter, family camping area is available.

 Short of cash?
-A 24-hour bank machine is located at the local East Shore branch of the Nelson & District Credit Union, (our main financial sponsor!) on the other side of the parking area.
+A 24-hour bank machine is located at the local East Shore branch of the Nelson & District Credit Union, (our financial sponsor!) on the other side of the parking area.

-In order to keep Starbelly Jam as safe as possible for all our visitors, pets, drugs and alcohol are not allowed in the festival grounds.
+To keep Starbelly Jam as safe as possible for all our visitors, pets, drugs, and alcohol are not allowed on the festival grounds.
 Coolers are subject to inspection.
-Please do your pets a favour and leave them with a friend; they are not allowed in the Park or the Campground.
+Please do your pets a favor and leave them with a friend; they are not allowed in the Park or the Campground.

 Passes can be purchased in advance or at the entrance gates, where you will receive a wristband allowing you to leave and enter the park.
-Gates open at 5:00 pm on Friday and 9:00 am on Saturday and Sunday.
+Gates open at 5:00 pm on Friday and noon on Saturday and Sunday.
 Wristbands should be worn at all times.
 You may be asked to leave if you are not wearing a wristband.

-In addition to a fine selection of crafts there will be a variety of food booths on site to cater to almost all tastes.
-For other food options, the Crawford Bay Store is a few minutes walk north of the park, and there are several restaurants and cafes in the area.
+In addition to a fine selection of crafts, there will be a variety of food booths on-site to cater to almost all tastes.
+For other food options, the Crawford Bay Store is a short walk north of the park, and there are several restaurants and cafes in the area.